-So what is the bottom line?
-Which of the two cameras – the Sony A7R III or the Canon 5D Mark III – has the upper hand?
+So what conclusions can be drawn?
+Is the Sony A7R III better than the Canon 5D Mark III or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (42.2 vs 22.1MP) with a 38% higher linear resolution.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - High quality composites: Can combine several shots after pixel-shifting its sensor.